The M2M is a team cycle relay. It is not designed to be an individual full distance ride and is certainly NOT A RACE.

 All Riders and Support Crew MUST attend a pre-ride briefing near the starting area at a time to be notified.
-It is compulsory for all support drivers to wear a reflective vest for the duration of the ride.
+It is compulsory for all support drivers and crew to wear a reflective vest for the duration of the ride.

 Teams may ride together as a bunch or on their own.
 If riders from other teams group into bunches of similar ability, it makes riding more pleasant, but make sure that you have practiced bunch riding in the weeks before.

 On each route the M2M Ride Director will organise a compulsory stop which will be nominated at Saturday morning briefing.
 The stop is designed to avoid the ride spreading too far.

 Teams MUST REGISTER at the Hamilton Showgrounds on arrival.
 This can be done in person at the Hamilton show grounds or by Phone / Text if you are staying at some other location.
 See your current Ride Guide for phone Nos.

 The Hamilton Showgrounds will be available at no cost for teams to camp by pitching tents, or using team vehicles (buses, vans, etc).

 Accommodation is also available at no cost for teams in the judging sheds (bring own swag, sleeping bag, lilo, etc).
 Shower facilities and breakfast for a gold coin, at the HILAC centre across the road.